Tes3103/sweet-cake-for-all1/README.md

    ![Welcoming page](documentation/startingtemple.png)

   ### Feuture Features
-  For the future, a separate soft ware will be provided for the data input and and use another API between the user and data authomation.
+  For the feuture, we will create API between the sales data collecting software and our python program.
 ## Testing
   ### Manual Testing
   when a user inputs the sales data with a sting, the data automation raise an error Invalid data, and suggestes to inter the correct numerical figure.